20 Questions to Know Yourself Better and Unlock the Immense Potential Within

 There is no other person on this planet quite exactly like you.
-For just a moment, quit focusing on what you are not, what you wish to be, or what others expect from you and find out what is the one thing you already have that makes you special.
-Identify your “special”-ness, acknowledge it, respect it and make it central to how you carry yourself.
+For just a moment, quit focusing on what you are not, what you wish to be or what others expect from you.
+Instead, find out what is the one thing you already have that makes you special.
+Identify it, acknowledge it, respect it, and make it central to how you carry yourself.

 Do people see you for the special person that you are?
 Do they appreciate your unique abilities?
 If not, what is the reason?
 How can you change it?

 Maybe a quote by Henry Longfellow — “We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.” — has the answer?
 How can you bridge the gap between what you are uniquely capable of being and the person that you currently are?

 If money was not a constraint, what would you be doing with your time?

 Write a book?
 Become a singer?
 Grow a beautiful garden?
 Spend more time with your family?